 Get action: game state

 On the bot's turn, it receives a game state, which contains all the information the bot needs to understand the state of the game in order to determine the action to take.
-We use protocol buffer to document the game state schema.
+We use protocol bufferarrow-up-right to document the game state schema.

 Whose turn is it?